-Journalist, novelist, and Guardian writing mentor.
+I’m Tim Lott, journalist, novelist, and writing mentor.

 I have been writing novels since my first fiction work ‘White City Blue’ was published in 1999.
 It won the Whitbread First Novel Prize.
 I was 43 years old so I had paid my dues ( and in my view, if you want to be a novelist, you have to pay your dues.)